aziz1975/chainlink-tron-project/README.md

 ## Configuration

-* Create a `.env` file and provide your private key and the TRON Nile testnet RPC URL:
+* Create a `.env` file in scripts folder and provide your private key and the TRON Nile testnet RPC URL:

 ```env
 PRIVATE_KEY_NILE=your_private_key_here